eigenein/blitz-dashboard/src/crawler/README.md

 ## Tuning

 Wargaming.net API is limited at 20 requests per second for a server-side application.
-For the optimal performance try and utilise 19-20 RPS for the crawler service by tuning the few options:
+For the optimal performance try and utilize 19-20 RPS for the crawler service by tuning the few options:

 ### `--n-buffered-batches`